LeonLow97-Sandbox/go-microservices/trevor_sawler/README.md

 - Adding an Authentication Microservice that will be called by the Broker Service.
 - There is a link between the browser and the Authentication Microservice (not a common practice and usually it will be called by the Broker Service).

+### Logger Microservice

+- Logger Service has no connection to Internet and is only available within the Microservice Cluster.
+This cluster can be
+    - Docker
+    - Docker Swarm
+    - Kubernetes Cluster
+- Logger Service stores all its information in Mongo (NoSQL) Database.